bshelton229/varnish-admin-socket-python/README.rst

   varnish.port = 6082
   # You probably want to add a newline, this is usually read from a file.
   varnish.secret = "123\n"
+  # To use with Varnish 2.0.6 compat = True must be set
+  varnish.compat = True

   # Connect to Varnish
   varnish.connect()